Superb Western noir

 Lastly, we have Charles Kemper as Walrus.
 Kemper was unforgettable as Uncle Shiloh Clegg in John Ford’s Wagonmaster, but he also did a dozen or so other Westerns, including three with Randolph Scott.
 Like Half-Pint and Bull Run, he is not all bad, and he provides the fat man character.
 So the gang members range from the utterly poisonous (Dude) and violent (Lengthy) to the almost goody (Half-Pint – and of course, in the end, Stretch himself).

 These were all good actors.
 Peck acts the socks off them all, though.
 He’s almost Gary Cooper-good.
 His character is the most nuanced and the most complex, and Peck handled it brilliantly.

 We also get Hank Worden and Chief Yowlachie in bit parts.
-Jock Mahoney stunt doubled Peck (and got to roll in the hay with Baxter when Gregory broke an ankle).
+Jock Mahoney stunt-doubled Peck (and got to roll in the hay with Baxter when Gregory broke an ankle).
 So the cast is pretty damn good.

 The picture had a substantial budget for a non-color Fox Western.
 The ghost town was especially constructed (on the site of one for a 1923 Tom Mix Western).
 In temperatures topping 120°, with gila monsters and scorpions everywhere, it wasn’t a comfortable set for the actors.
 Wellman seemed impervious to it all and seemed to think he was back on the Fox lot in LA.

 The climactic three-way gunfight in the ruined saloon at the end is very well done – a bit like The Shootist in a ghost town.
 Of course it’s night.
 The saloon floor is littered with what one character describes as “mighty rich corpses.”

 As for the music, although there’s an oddly chirpy intro with happy music by Alfred Newman (reprised from Brigham Young: Frontiersman), and a similar lightness at the end as Peck unrobs the bank, this is about all there is.
 The middle part of the film is done without background music, only the wind blowing through the ruined town breaking the ghostly silence and heightening the bleakness.
 It’s actually very effective and every now and then a picture can actually be improved without music.

-Reviews of the day were very good.
+Reviews of Yellow Sky at the time were very good.
 Bosley Crowther in The New York Times said, “For seventy-odd minutes, in this scorcher from Twentieth Century-Fox, the guns blaze, fists fly and passions tangle in the best realistic Western style.”
 Crowther added, “Lamar Trotti has rigged up a tempestuous tale of lust and greed and moral redemption” and “William A. Wellman has directed for steel-spring tension from beginning to end.”
 Variety said that “the outdoor locations have been magnificently lensed as a telling backdrop for the dramatics.
 Lamar Trotti has put together an ace screenplay from a story by W. R. Burnett, given it dialog that rings true, and then proceeded with showmanly production guidance to make Sky a winner.
 The direction by William A. Wellman is vigorous, potently emphasizing every element of suspense and action, and displaying the cast to the utmost advantage.
 There’s never a faltering scene as sequence after sequence is unfolded at a swift pace.”

 Later critics have also been overwhelmingly positive.
 Brian Garfield called it “an excellent, grim little movie, very taut and involving and suspenseful.”
 Dennis Schwartz went so far as to call Yellow Sky “Probably the best film that William Wellman ever directed.”
 I’m not sure I’d quite agree with that but it was certainly a superior Western.
 It isn’t as bleak as The Ox-Bow Incident or as inspiring as Westward the Women, and it isn’t as great as those two as a film.
 As James Naremore says, “Its ironies aren’t as bitter, and its honesty isn’t as brutal.”
 But it is a really crafted and very well-acted movie with stunning visuals and script, which tolerates repeated viewings.

 The notion of a ‘yellow sky’, rather odd for a black & white film, had antecedents, notably an 1898 short story by Stephen Crane, which itself was filmed as a Western by RKO in 1952 as The Bride Comes to Yellow Sky.